timothymickiewicz/Fitness/README.md

 <a align="left" href="https://github.com/timothymickiewicz/Fitness" class="code">(Code)</a>
 <hr>
 <h2>Purpose</h2>
 <p>This application takes daily workout information and turns it into visual and numerical data to assist with bodybuilding routines.
 Lack of hard data/journaling is a leading cause of plateauing in the gym world, and this application tackles that challenge head-on.
-Users are able to log their workouts/exercises/sets/reps and have the option of creating their own custom exercises to use in their workouts.
-The data that is collected is then graphed out for reference to see where your sticking points are, and where you have made progress.
-A few helpful tools have been added such as a barbell plate calculator, a weekly weight increase estimator, and suggestions based on athletic science, bodybuilding mathematics, and lifting standards.
+Users are able to log their workouts/exercises/sets/reps and have the ability of inputting their own custom exercises to use in their workouts.
+The data that is collected is then graphed out to see where your sticking points are over time, and where you have made progress.
+A few helpful tools have been added such as a barbell plate calculator, a weekly weight increase estimator, and suggestions based on athletic science, bodybuilding calculations, and lifting standards.
+Sets are reduced to a calculated 1 rep max (1RM) for uniformity of data and this measurement also serves as a solid indicator of the effort used during a set.
+1RM calculations use a combination of reps and weight (volume of weight lifted) to output a single number that predicts your highest possible single repetition of weight for a given exercise.
+Users can also toggle the chart to show their actual lifted weight ranges for an exercise.
+The range chart disregards the number of reps they performed and the effort they put into lifting the sets, but can give a different level of insight into the user's lifting habits.
 </p>
 <hr>
 <h2>Run the Code</h2>